-The June episode of the FREE podcast “This Month in Eureka Recreation” is now available.
+The November episode of the FREE podcast “This Month in Eureka Recreation” is now available.

 Have you ever wondered what goes into putting together city wide community events, sports leagues and programs?
 Is our job really anything like the Parks & Recreation TV show?
 Well, now you can find out.

 This month, the last episode of the year, Ashley and Scott (and the newly unveiled “Silent Joe) share a few laughs together as they talk about the “Arts and Culture Festival”, rain, art and culture.
 This episode is a nice warm hug to Eureka.
 No spoilers, so we’ll see you in January.

 Listen to it on your computer here.

 - You can subscribe on iTunes by following this link.

 - You can listen on line at www.Cape-media.com, specifically at this page.

 - Unsure what a podcast is?
 Go here.

 - Want a quick overview on all your options and how to hear podcasts?
 Go here.